Dark Fall II: Lights Out: Reception

 Lights Out received "mixed or average reviews".
 It holds an aggregate score of 66 out of 100 on Metacritic, based on twenty reviews.

-Adventure Gamers' Dan Ravipinto scored the game 3.5 out of 5.
+Adventure Gamers Dan Ravipinto scored the game 3.5 out of 5.
 He praised Boakes for trying new things, but felt some of them didn't work; "ultimately the game does not play out as well as the original with regards to both the story and the gameplay, but in the end, it's an admirable attempt."
 He was critical of both the time travel aspect of the story, and the science fiction elements introduced towards the end, although he praised the game's improved graphics.
 He concluded "ultimately, the new directions the game goes in dilute the qualities that made the first Dark Fall so great, and it ends up being much less immediate, real and frightening than its predecessor.
 Still, this slightly lesser Dark Fall still contains a deeply realized world that's definitely worth the effort of exploring."

-GameSpot's Scott Osborne scored the game 6.3 out of 10, criticizing it for being too similar to the original; "If you played last year's Dark Fall: The Journal, then you've virtually played its follow-up.
+GameSpots Scott Osborne scored the game 6.3 out of 10, criticizing it for being too similar to the original; "If you played last year's Dark Fall: The Journal, then you've virtually played its follow-up.
 Both games share almost identical weaknesses and strengths."
 He was critical of the "static slideshow presentation" and the "dull and cryptic storytelling", but praised "Boakes' obvious love for British landscapes and lore and his penchant for meticulously detailed game environments".
 He concluded "Dark Fall: Lights Out is ultimately unambitious and relies on very dated and dry presentation methods.
 Overall, it feels strikingly like its predecessor, though with a bit more visual polish and a tad more diversity.
 All told, Lights Out is a decent but unremarkable little adventure."